MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-state.md

 ## Bot state methods

-This table lists the methods within the `BotState` object of a [state client](#state-client) that you can use to manage state data.
+This table lists the methods within Bot state service that you can use to manage state data.

 | Method | Scoped to | Objective |
 |----|----|----|